spdx/spdx-3-model/model/Core/Classes/ElementCollection.md

 ## Properties

 - element
-  - type: Element
+  - type: Element and NOT (X-Collection)
   - minCount: 1
 - rootElement
-  - type: Element
+  - type: Element and NOT (X-Collection)
   - minCount: 1
 - imports
   - type: ExternalMap